 Now comes the challenge.
 Sure, all this sounds good in theory, but are you ready to put it into practice?
 If these were normal times, keeping these rough typed pages to yourself might be best.
 I mean, who wants to read that rubbish, right?
 However, right now, it’s not rubbish.
 It’s life.
 It means you’re alive, thinking, breathing, writing.
 If your only purpose right now is that one typed page, that’s all that matters.
 We want to read it.
-We want to know that you’re OK.
-We want to feel that we’re not alone.

 GUIDELINES & DISCLAIMER